Heroes-Profile/heroesprofile/resources/docs/1.0/usage.md

 <a name="step-1"></a>
 ## Step 1
 Navigate to The **[Heroes Profile Drafter](https://drafter.heroesprofile.com/)**  and choose your filter options.
 Currently only data for patches 2.52 and greater are available for use due to data caching.
 Be aware that some filter options may reduce the overall fidelity of the data used as there may be a small amount of games played with those filter options.
-Please be cognisant of information such as Total Games Banned, Games Played, and win rate confidence in the popups.
+Please be cognizant of information such as Total Games Banned, Games Played, and win rate confidence in the pop-ups.

 <a name="step-2"></a>
 ## Step 2